 Main Part of Bag

-- Iron medium weight interfacing to the wrong side of the main pce.
+- Iron medium weight interfacing to the wrong side of the main fabric.

-- Place heavy weight interfacing in between the lines you have drawn and sew down by topstitching.
+- Place a piece of heavy weight interfacing in between the lines you have drawn and top stich into place.

-- Make sure your bobbin cotton matches your main fabric.
+- Make sure the cotton in your bobbin matches the colour of your main fabric.

-- Fold Pocket trim in half and press with the iron to get a nice sharp center crease
+- Fold Pocket piece in half and press with the iron to get a nice sharp center crease

-- Open and fold each of the sides to the center and iron
+- Open and fold each of the side edges in to the center and press

 - Fold trim over the raw edges of the pocket, pin in place and topstitch down to neaten.